wave0915/kickstarter-analysis/README.md

 #### -Results
 The goal that has the most successful percentage rate in campaign is less than $1000.
+This general trend shows that lower goal for crowdfunding will result more successful outcome, which shows negative linear relationship.
+This indicates that Louise has better success if she lowers her goal amount, which was initially $10,000.
+However, there is a point that successful percentage increases as the goal increases.
+At that point we need to consider outliers to get rid of extremes that affect the result.
+Surely, the graph shows limitation for Louise to set up her goal amount.
+By using functions STDEV.P(), QUARTILE.EXC(),IQR, mean and median, we can create a statistical chart, and make a box and whisker plots.
+In this way, it will suggest better average successful goal target amount.